 If parents/carers do not contact the school on the morning of the first day of absence, a member of the administration staff will try to contact them by text and telephone call to find out the reason for absence.
 This ensures that the parent/carer is aware their child is not in school enabling the parent/carer, where necessary, to establish that their child is safe.
-The school may also ask the Education Welfare Officer (EWO) from VIP Education to establish contact either by telephone, text message or a home visit may be completed.
+The school may also ask the Education Welfare Officer (EWO) to establish contact either by telephone, text message or a home visit may be completed.
 The absence will be recorded as unauthorised without a reason.

 Our approach to managing absence is always to be understanding, and we encourage you to speak to your child's Form Tutor or Head of Year team, where there are any concerns or changes.
-We will always attempt to help you and your child to attend school.
-Alternatively, parents/carers may wish to contact the Education Welfare Officer (EWO) from VIP Education themselves to ask for help or information.
+We wish to contact the Education Welfare Officer (EWO) themselves to ask for help or information.
 They are independent of the school and will give impartial advice.
 Their telephone number is available from the school office.